myConsciousness/myConsciousness/README.md

 This BOT is officially authorized by Prof. Robert Nemiroff, one of the founders of APOD, I hope more people will enjoy with this bot :)

 apod.nasa.gov/apod/lib/abo...

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-11T23:01:32.691Z
->
-> #Birdapp is not working?
-Then it's exactly the time to get the best #Bluesky experience with deck.blue 🎯

----
 <!-- MY-BSKY_TIMELINE:END -->